top of page

 I have written about this before in earlier blogs. ⛔️ So stop here if anything not 💯% supporting a ketogenic diet will upset you.

-If you want to get a sense of my thoughts and sharing what works for me—being a Gastroenterologist 🥼.
+If you want to understand my thoughts and share what works for me—being a Gastroenterologist 🥼.
 Here’s a quick 2–minute ⏱ read...Keto Diet and Weight Loss—A few thoughts 💭 from a Gastroenterologist 🥼.

 Are you ready?